stjude-rust-labs/sprocket/crates/lint-rules.md

 If you are line splitting an expression on an infix operator, the operator and at least the beginning of the RHS operand should be on the continued line. (i.e. an operator should _not_ be on a line by itself.)

-If you are using the `if...then...else` construct as part of your expression and it needs to be line split, the entire construct should be wrapped in parantheses (`()`).
-The opening paranthesis should be immediately followed by a newline. `if`, `then`, and `else` should all start a line one more level of indentation than the wrapping paratheses.
-The closing paranthesis should be on the same level of indentation as the opening paranthesis.
+If you are using the `if...then...else` construct as part of your expression and it needs to be line split, the entire construct should be wrapped in parentheses (`()`).
+The opening parenthesis should be immediately followed by a newline. `if`, `then`, and `else` should all start a line one more level of indentation than the wrapping paratheses.
+The closing parenthesis should be on the same level of indentation as the opening parenthesis.

-If you are using the `if...then...else` construct on one line, it does not need to be wrapped in parantheses.
-However, if any of the 3 clauses are more complex than a single identifier, they should be wrapped in parantheses.
+If you are using the `if...then...else` construct on one line, it does not need to be wrapped in parentheses.
+However, if any of the 3 clauses are more complex than a single identifier, they should be wrapped in parentheses.

 Sometimes a developer will choose to line split an expression despite it being able to all fit on one line that is <=90 characters wide.
 That is perfectly acceptable, though you may notice in the below examples the single line form can be more readable.
 There is "wiggle" room allowed by the above rules.
 This is intentional, and allows developers to choose a more compact or a more spaced out expression.